hmontero1205/LoveHunterXX/README.md

-##LoveHunterXX
+# LoveHunterXX

 Michael Li & David Medina - Shopping Spree<br/>
 Hans Montero & Jia Ming Ma - To Get to the Other Side<br/>
 Kevin Zheng, Ariq Zaman, Billy Luy - Quench the Thirst<br/>
 Shoheb Ome & Daniel Goon - Long Walk on the Beach<br/>

-A game engine based GUI application that simulates a quest for love filled with spicy challenges and perils.
+A GUI application that simulates a quest for love filled with spicy challenges and perils featuring four mini-games.